ankitects/anki-manual/src/preferences.md

 **Default search text**
 Allows you to customize the starting search text in the browser (eg, to start with "deck:current").

-**User interface size**
-If you find that the interface elements are too small for you, you can try to increase this setting.

 ## Scheduling